Tales from the Road: Petaluma Reuseable Cup Project

 As a consultant, there’s a great deal of pride and commitment that goes into the work.
 And every consultant’s career has ample examples of work they did with clients that ultimately stalled or radically changed direction before action could be taken.
 This is the exact opposite of that.
 We saw and diagnosed a need, and the client is diving head first into making things better.
 This client calls it “Bias for Action.”
 I call it “awesome.”

-One of the reasons I wanted to form Catapult with Jill was to be as nimble as we are capable in executing work for our clients, and the events of last week are the perfect illustration.
+One of the reasons I wanted to form Catapult Insights with Jill was to be as nimble as we are capable in executing work for our clients, and the events of last week are the perfect illustration.
 It’s something that hasn’t been possible in the past when we worked at large research firms.
 We’ve likened those firms to cruise ships – they have tons of bells and whistles, but moving fast is not what they do.
 Now that I’m aboard a racy speed boat I can jump in with Bias for Action and make meaningful changes today, and that’s just awesome.

 Justin Sutton